 It’s quite difficult to describe the music so we’d say it’s best for people to listen and make up their own minds.

-Your new single, Any of Us, is out now.
-Do you write all your songs together, or are there certain songwriters in the band?
+Your new single, Any of Us, is out now, do you write all your songs together?

 Reece and Chris usually write, or have an idea and then bring it to the band so they can all add their own thing to it to make it Courts.

-You’ve played alongside Madness this year, and also playing the main stage at Village Green Festival alongside Nothing But Thieves.
-Do you get nervous playing these type of shows?
-They must be very exciting to do?
+You’ve played alongside Madness this year, and also playing the main stage at Village Green Festival alongside Nothing But Thieves, how is it being on these types of line-ups?

 It feels really good to be playing alongside bands who’ve achieved such a high level of success, something we aim to replicate.